 - Do not flush anything fatty, oily, or greasy, as these will build up a fatty layer in the pipes over time, causing the pipe canals to decrease in size, making them prone to being blocked.
 These substances appear to be flushed easily when heated, as they can melt into a liquid form, but once they are cool, they may solidify into chunks that can block the pipes.

 - Do not flush any sanitary towels, tampons, disposable diapers, or napkins into the toilet.
 Contrary to popular belief, these products were never meant to be flushed into a toilet, as they can cause a blockage.
 They should be disposed into a bin that should be placed inside the bathroom for this purpose.

 The only things that you should ever flush down the toilet (when the toilet is working) would be urine, feces and toilet paper, nothing more!

 There are usually two types of floats that your toilet should have; either the ball float or the cup float.
 The float determines how much water should enter the tank.
 When you flush the toilet, the water in the tank will drain into the toilet bowl, causing the float to lower itself as the water goes down.
 This opens the filling valve to allow water to enter the toilet’s tank.

 The most common cause for an overflowing toilet is drain and pipe clogging.
 This is caused by flushing anything that is not meant to go down the toilet.
 A toilet can even be blocked if too much toilet paper has been flushed down the toilet, especially if the toilet has a septic tank.

 Another cause may be from a malfunctioning toilet.
 For example, if the float has malfunctioned, it may cause the water to keep refilling the tank to the point of overflow.

-If you are still struggling to follow the 3 steps, call Art Plumbing, AC & Electric as soon as possible for an emergency service!
+If you are still struggling to follow the 3 steps, call Art Plumbing, Air Conditioning & Electric as soon as possible for an emergency service!
 We cover Broward County, Palm Beach County & Miami-Dade County areas.